 The treatment only affects insects and does not harm people, animals or the environment.
 A person or animal would need to eat at least his or her own body weight of bait within 24 hours for any likelihood of sickness.
 Only very small quantities of bait (1/2 teaspoon per square metre) are used.
 The bait is formulated to be attractive to fire ants, with other insects unlikely to take it up.
 The chemicals used break down quickly in sunlight and contains less than 1% active chemical.

-To prevent fire ants spreading to new areas, a restricted area has been established and movement controls are in place for restricted items that could carry fire ants.
-Residents and businesses operating inside the declared restricted area must adhere to the movement regulations .
+To prevent fire ants spreading to new areas, fire ant biosecurity zones have been established and movement controls are in place on items that could carry fire ants.
+Residents and businesses operating inside the declared fire ant biosecurity zones must adhere to the movement regulations.